Vortex indicator

-The Vortex Indicator is a technical indicator invented by Etienne Botés and Douglas Siepman to identify the start of a new trend or the continuation of an existing trend within financial markets.
+The Vortex Indicator is a technical indicator invented by Etienne Botes and Douglas Siepman to identify the start of a new trend or the continuation of an existing trend within financial markets.
 It was published in the January 2010 edition of Technical Analysis of Stocks & Commodities.

 Inspiration

 The Vortex Indicator was inspired by the work of an Austrian inventor, Viktor Schauberger, who studied the flow of water in rivers and turbines.
-Etienne Botés and Douglas Siepman developed the idea that movements and flows within financial markets are similar to the vortex motions found in water.
+Etienne Botes and Douglas Siepman developed the idea that movements and flows within financial markets are similar to the vortex motions found in water.
 The Vortex Indicator was also partly inspired by J. Welles Wilder's concept of directional movement, which assumes the relationship between price bars gives clues as to the direction of a market.

 Description

 A vortex pattern may be observed in any market by connecting the lows of that market's price bars with the consecutive bars’ highs, and then price bar highs with consecutive lows.
 The greater the distance between the low of a price bar and the subsequent bar's high, the greater the upward or positive Vortex movement (VM+).
 Similarly, the greater the distance between a price bar's high and the subsequent bar's low, the greater the downward or negative Vortex movement (VM-).

 A Vortex Pattern in the Market: By connecting the lows of price bars with the consecutive bars’ highs, and then price bar highs with consecutive lows, one can observe a vortex pattern in the market.

 The Vortex Indicator: The greater the distance between the low of a price bar and the subsequent bar’s high, the stronger the positive vortex movement (VM+).
 Similarly, the greater the distance between a price bar’s high and the subsequent bar’s low, the stronger the negative vortex movement (VM−).